alexvanzyl/python-aioarango/docs/cluster.rst

 Administration
 ==============

-Below is an example on how to manage clusters using aioarango.
+Below is an example on how to manage clusters using python_aioarango.

 .. code-block:: python

-    from aioarango import ArangoClient
+    from python_aioarango import ArangoClient

     # Initialize the ArangoDB client.
     client = ArangoClient()